Transfer Learning in Deep Reinforcement Learning: A Survey: Deep Reinforcement Learning and Transfer Learning

-\emph{\textbf{Lifelong Learning}}, or \emph{Continual Learning}, refers to the ability to learn multiple tasks that are temporally or spatially related, given a sequence of non-stationary information.
-The key to acquiring \emph{Lifelong Learning} is a tradeoff between obtaining new information over time and retaining the previously learned knowledge across new tasks. \emph{Lifelong Learning} is a technique that is applicable to both supervised learning \cite{parisi2019continual} and RL \cite{sutton2007role,al2018continuous}, and is also closely related to the topic of \emph{Meta Learning} \cite{finn2017model}. \emph{Lifelong Learning} can be a more challenging task compared to TL, mainly because that it requires an agent to transfer knowledge across a sequence of dynamically-changing tasks which cannot be foreseen, rather than performing knowledge transfer among a fixed group of tasks.
-Moreover, the ability of automatic task detection can also be a requirement for \emph{Lifelong Learning} \cite{lampert2009learning}, whereas for TL the agent is usually notified of the emergence of a new task.
+\emph{\textbf{Continual Learning}} is the ability of sequentially learning multiple tasks that are temporally or spatially related, without forgetting the previously acquired knowledge.
+Continual Learning is a specialized yet more challenging scenario of TL, in that the learned knowledge needs to be transferred along a sequence of dynamically-changing tasks that cannot be foreseen, rather than learning a fixed group of tasks.
+Hence, different from most TL methods discussed in this survey, the ability of \emph{automatic task detection} and \emph{avoiding catastrophic forgetting} is usually indispensable in continual learning~\cite{lampert2009learning}.

-\textbf{\emph{Hierarchical Reinforcement Learning (HRL)}} has been proposed to resolve real-world tasks that are hierarchical.
-Different from traditional RL, in an HRL setting, the action space is grouped into different granularities to form higher-level macro actions.
-Accordingly, the learning task is also decomposed into hierarchically dependent subgoals.
-Most well-known HRL frameworks include \emph{Feudal learning} \cite{dayan1993feudal}, \emph{Options framework}\cite{sutton1999between}, \emph{Hierarchical Abstract Machines} \cite{parr1998reinforcement}, and \emph{MAXQ} \cite{dietterich2000hierarchical}.
-Given the higher-level abstraction on tasks, actions, and state spaces, HRL can facilitate knowledge transfer across similar domains.
-In this survey, however, we focus on discussing approaches of TL for general RL tasks rather than HRL.
+\textbf{\emph{Hierarchical RL}} has been proposed to resolve complex real-world tasks.
+Different from traditional RL, for hierarchical RL, the action space is grouped into different granularities to form higher-level macro actions.
+Accordingly, the learning task is also decomposed into hierarchically dependent sub-goals.
+Well-known hierarchical RL frameworks include \emph{Feudal learning} \cite{dayan1993feudal}, \emph{Options framework}\cite{sutton1999between}, \emph{Hierarchical Abstract Machines} \cite{parr1998reinforcement}, and \emph{MAXQ} \cite{dietterich2000hierarchical}.
+Given the higher-level abstraction on tasks, actions, and state spaces, hierarchical RL can facilitate knowledge transfer across similar domains.

-\textbf{\emph{Multi-Agent Reinforcement Learning (MARL)}} has strong connections with \emph{Game Theory} \cite{myerson2013game}.
-Different from single-agent RL, MARL considers an MDP with multiple agents acting simultaneously in the environment.
-It aims to solve problems that were difficult or infeasible to be addressed by a single RL agent \cite{bu2008comprehensive}.
-The interactive mode for multiple agents can either be independent, cooperative, competitive, or even a hybrid setting \cite{tan1993multi}.
-Approaches of knowledge transfer for MARL fall into two classes: inter-agent transfer and intra-agent transfer.
-We refer users to \cite{da2019survey} for a more comprehensive survey under this problem setting.
-Different from their perspective, this survey emphasizes the general TL approaches for a single agent scenario, although approaches mentioned in this survey may also be applicable to multi-agent MPDs.